rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 To get going we first should:

+* Run an install script to configure the Pi.
 * Run Bash shell script on boot-up to download a script from GitHub and run it.
 * <a href="#CronJob">Run cron background</a> to periodically
    <a href="#Temp">measure board's temperature</a>